Concavity of spacetimes: Finsler spacetimes

 \section{Finsler spacetimes}

-We review the basics of Finsler spacetimes (see \cite{BEE,ON} for the standard theory of Lorentzian spacetimes).
+We review the basics of Finsler spacetimes (see \cite{ON, BEE} for the standard theory of Lorentzian spacetimes).
 Our definition of Finsler spacetimes follows Beem's one \cite{Be} (see \cite[\S 2.1]{LMO1} for the relationship with other definitions).
-Concerning recent development, we refer to \cite{LMO1,LMO2} for singularity and comparison theorems, \cite{COO,LMO3} for timelike splitting theorems, and to \cite{BO} for the timelike curvature-dimension condition.
+Concerning recent developments in Finsler spacetime geometry, we refer to \cite{LMO1,LMO2} for singularity and comparison theorems, \cite{LMO3, COO} for timelike splitting theorems, and to \cite{BO} for the timelike curvature-dimension condition.